Call for Papers: Sustainability Journal Special Issue: “Lessons on Building more Sustainable Rural Societies: Youth and Mobility”

 - Editors will classify proposals in two categories: those that comply with the criteria of the COST programme that have a chance to be 100% funded if they are accepted for publication and those that do not.
 Then, authors will be recommended before the 25th of November 2020 to send their full articles for peer reviewed evaluation through the Sustainability Journal online platform if their contribution matches with the topic of the special issue.

 - To receive full article submissions from authors through the platform.
-Deadline proposal: 15th February 2021.
+Deadline: 15th of March 2021 (EXTENDED)

 - To inform the authors about the acceptance/rejection of their articles and which ones will be funded under the RNYN COST action for the Special Issue “Lessons on Building more Sustainable Rural Societies: Youth and Mobility” in Sustainability Journal.
 Expected: 1st April 2021.